brian-peter-dickson/draft-dickson-dnsop-glueless/README.md

     ns2.nameserver-signed-zone.example AAAA (IP address)
     ns2.nameserver-signed-zone.example AAAA (IP address)

-The following practice is RECOMMENDED (for signed name server name zones, i.e. large operators' zones):
+The following practice is RECOMMENDED (for signed name server name zones):

 * For name server name zones (zones containing data for name servers), use dedicated name server names for the zone itself
 * Consider use of another zone for the dedicated name server names, to make the name server name zone itself fully glueless
 * For this additional zone, also consider using a different name server _name_ for its delegation's exclusive use
-* Decoupling the respective NS names, ensures changes and updates to the zone that uses glue, don't affect any other zones
+* Decoupling the respective NS names ensures that changes and updates to the zone that uses glue don't affect any other zones
 * Depending on parent zone policy (e.g. TLD database policy), renaming or renumbering name servers may affect delegations using them (NS entries)
 * A single zone with non-reused NS names guarantees side effects of this sort are not possible
 * Additional lookups are required on the initial reference to any NS in the main glueless zone